Storytelling Method explained: Definition, Goal, Types and Elements

 Storytelling: this article provides a practical explanation of storytelling.
+Next to what it is (definition), this article also highlights the origin, the general goal, an effective storytelling method, types and a step-by-step plan with practical elements to start with this great method.
 After reading, you’ll understand the basics of this powerful communication tool.
+Enjoy reading!

 What is Storytelling?

 Storytelling describes the social activity of sharing stories.
 Crucial story elements are plots, characters, and surprising angles.
 The term storytelling may refer to the verbal telling of stories, and in a broader sense to the techniques used in media to tell the story of a company or product.

 In Marketing and design, storytelling is also used as a technique to gain insight into users, build empathy with users, and gain emotional access.
 With stories, designers use themes, staging, plots, and other techniques to increase the attractiveness of their offer.

 Stories are often fascinating, and with good reason.
 From childhood to adulthood, people are attracted to stories and lessons they teach, the travels made, and the knowledge gained, combined with the possibility of unleashing our imagination.

 Stories celebrate culture and are proof of the life that was led before today, and before everything could be recorded.
 Many people remember that wonderful primary school teacher who told stories about what he’d experienced and learnt, and forget that boring teacher who never told stories.
 People are social creatures with language as their ultimate means of communication.
 So, essentially, storytelling is the oldest form of knowledge transfer.